 Our franchise sales team consists of nearly 150 professionals throughout the world.
 Our sales team is focused on growing our franchise business through conversions of existing branded and independent hotels and partnering with developers to brand newly constructed hotels.
-In addition to a regional presence in the United States, we currently have sales teams located in England, Turkey, United Arab Emirates, China, Singapore, Canada, India, Mexico, Brazil, Argentina, Columbia and Australia.
+In addition to a regional presence in the United States, we currently have sales teams located in England, Turkey, United Arab Emirates, China, Singapore, Canada, India, Mexico, Brazil, Argentina, Colombia and Australia.
 Our international presence in key countries allows us to quickly adapt to changes in the increasingly dynamic global marketplace and to capitalize on new opportunities as they emerge.

-In 2022, our sales team executed 882 contracts representing over 113,000 rooms.
+In 2023, our sales team executed 864 contracts representing nearly 104,000 rooms.
 A key component of driving our net room growth is our ability to retain properties within our system.
-Our 2022 global retention rate was over 95%, which was a 20 basis point improvement from 2021.
-Our 2022 U.S. retention rate was also over 95%.
+Our 2023 global retention rate was 95.6%, which was a 30 basis point improvement from 2022.
+Our 2023 U.S. retention rate was 95.4%.